Hernandez, Indians top Astros 1st time in 6 tries this year

+HOUSTON (AP) — One big swing from Cesar Hernandez kept the Cleveland Indians from a season sweep by the Houston Astros.

-HOUSTON (AP) — Rookie Ernie Clement had a season-high three RBIs and Cesar Hernandez hit a tiebreaking home run in the seventh inning to lift the Cleveland Indians to a 5-4 win over the Houston Astros on Wednesday night to avoid a sweep.
+Rookie Ernie Clement had a season-high three RBIs and Hernandez hit a tiebreaking home run in the seventh inning to lift the Indians to a 5-4 win over the Astros on Wednesday night for their first win in seven tries against Houston this year.

+“We’re trying our (butts) off to compete and it’s hard against some of these teams, but I’m proud of these guys,” manager Terry Francona said.
+“We’re going to get on that plane feeling a little bit better than we did a couple of days ago.”

 It was 4-all with one out in the seventh when Hernandez, who earlier hit an RBI double, sent a pitch from Austin Pruitt (0-1) into the seats in right field.
 It was his 16th homer this season, eclipsing the career-high 15 he hit in 2018 and matched last year.